Queen's Knight Defense: Discussion

 This opening was tried by some hypermodern players such as Aron Nimzowitsch and Efim Bogoljubov, but it has never become very popular.
 The move 1...Nc6 is a fairly committal move which blocks Black's c-pawn; usually Black delays playing it until White's setup is clear.

-Most games featuring 1.d4 Nc6 transpose to another opening.
+Most games featuring 1.d4 Nc6 transpose to other openings.
 After 2.e4 the Nimzowitsch Defense arises.
 After 2.Nf3 d5 a variation of the Queen's Pawn Game is possible.
 After 2.c4 d5 the opening is a Chigorin Defense.

-There are some lines which are unique to 1.d4 Nc6, most importantly 2.d5 which chases the knight away, usually to e5.
+There are some lines that are unique to 1.d4 Nc6, most importantly 2.d5 which chases the knight away, usually to e5.
 The opening resembles an Alekhine's Defence but on the opposite side of the board.
-In an opening book by Sid Pickard, this variation was called the Bozo–Indian Defense – "Bozo" being a combination of the prefixes "Nimzo" and "Bogo".
+In an opening book by Sid Pickard, this variation was called the Bozo-Indian Defense ("Bozo" being a combination of the prefixes "Nimzo" and "Bogo").

 The Queen's Knight Defense was featured (although not mentioned by name) in the season four episode of Chuck entitled "Chuck Versus the Family Volkoff".